-- Cleaning and disinfecting of the Centre is done twice by a professional janitorial service contractor - Mid-day: 12pm 2pm - Evening: after hour - Garbage containers are emptied twice daily by a professional janitorial service contractor - Sensor hand sanitizer dispensers are installed at the Service Centre; - Each staff is provided with washable and disposable masks, face shield, disposable gloves, sani-wipes, alcohol-based hand rub (at least 70% alcohol) for their own use; - Staff are trained and reminded regularly about the importance of diligent hand hygiene (hand-washing with water and soap for at least 20 seconds); - Signage and posters on hand washing and respiratory etiquette are displayed in the Service Centre, classrooms, interview rooms, reception area, staff offices and the pantry room.
+- Cleaning and disinfecting of the office is done once per day by janitorial service contractor arranged by the building management.
+This will be completed after office hours. - Garbage containers is emptied once daily by a professional janitorial service contractor - Hand sanitizers are available in office - Each staff is provided with washable and disposable masks, face shield, disposable gloves, sani-wipes, alcohol-based hand rub (at least 70% alcohol) for their own use - Staff are trained and reminded regularly about the importance of diligent hand hygiene (handwashing with water and soap for at least 20 seconds) - Signage and posters on hand washing and respiratory etiquette are displayed in the Service Centre, classrooms, interview rooms, reception area, staff offices and the pantry room.